 Deprivation can be defined as the consequence of a lack of income and other resources, which cumulatively can be seen as living in poverty.
 The relative deprivation approach to poverty examines the indicators of deprivation, these can then be related back to income levels and resources.

-The Indices of Multiple Deprivation applies weightings to different themes (housing, health and well-being, education and skills, income deprivation, crime.
+One of the most common measures of deprivation is the Indices of Multiple Deprivation which applies weightings to different themes (housing, health and well-being, education and skills, income deprivation, crime.
 Nottingham has high levels of deprivation and ranks 11th out of the 317 districts in England using the average score measure.
+Details of the Indices of Multiple Deprivation are provided in the link below and the Indices are often used to evidence funding by identifying areas with higher levels of deprivation.
+They are updated every three years.

 Nottingham City comprises of 182 lower super output areas (LSOAs).
 In England, there are 32,844 lower super output areas and each one has been ranked according to the measures of deprivation.
 1 is the most deprived and 32,844 is the least deprived.